andi1984/idiomatic-sass/README.md

 #### Object

 A single piece of the design, usually fairly small.
 This could be things like `.message`, `.module`, `.list`, `.post`.
 Objects should be independent.
 Think of them as lego blocks.
-Objects have "modifiers" and "children".
+Objects have "modifiers"/"submodules" and "children".

 #### Children